 Somewhere along the way, Louis B. Mayer became the mogul Americans love to hate.
 It is this irrational thing that overshadows his remarkable achievements as an individual, for his family, for M-G-M, for the film industry, for Los Angeles, and for the country.
 During his nearly 30 years at the helm, the studio produced 800 films, thousands were employed, some of the greatest talent the world has ever produced had the jobs of their dreams.

 So why is he always dragged into the mud?
 Because a few actors and actressed had grudges about roles they didn’t get?
-Because Garlandites want to hang on to the notion that she was ‘fed pills’ by some svengali figure instead of the sad truth that she was a deeply troubled individual?
+Because Garlandites want to hang on to the notion that she was ‘fed pills’ by some svengali figure?
 Because of anti-Semitism?

 Here’s Norma Shearer, actress and wife of M-G-M executive producer Irving Thalberg, on all the supposed disagreements between the two men, which are always cast negatively against L.B.:

 “Mr. Mayer and Mr. Thalberg were much too busy trying to run the studio and make good pictures to indulge in selfish bickerings, which some have chosen to dramatize.”